On this page

 S-1-5-5-X-Y) is derived from the LogonSession ID. - Association — each token's

-event_emit). authd subscribes to these events and uses them to clean up associated credentials (cached Kerberos tickets, etc.).
+logon-session-destroyedevent through KMES. authd subscribes to these events and uses them to clean up associated credentials (cached Kerberos tickets, etc.). - Empty-LogonSession rollback — if authd creates a LogonSession but no token ever becomes live for that LogonSession, authd MAY call

 LogonSessions are bookkeeping.
 No access control decision depends on the LogonSession — AccessCheck MUST NOT consult auth_id.
 The interactivity_scope field is similarly metadata; the kernel stores it and returns it on query but no kernel security mechanism evaluates it.